‹ Back to blogs

 Intrusive thoughts are a key part of OCD, but it’s important to know the difference between intrusive thoughts (which nearly everyone experiences) and obsessions (which characterize OCD).
 If you’re able to put an unwanted thought out of your mind pretty easily, then it was probably just an intrusive thought.

 But for people with OCD, an intrusive thought can easily become an obsession.
-That’s because people with OCD tend to believe their disturbing fantasies will become reality unless they take specific actions, called compulsions.
-You’ll know you’re dealing with an obsession if you’ve started upending your life to avoid or relieve a particular intrusive thought, like washing your hands repeatedly to stave off fears of infection.
+That’s because people with OCD tend to believe their disturbing fantasies will become reality unless they take specific actions or repetitive behaviors, called compulsions.
+You’ll know you’re dealing with an obsession if you’ve started upending your life to avoid or relieve a particular intrusive thought.
+Examples of intrusive thoughts include washing your hands repeatedly to stave off fears of infection or touching a doorknob because you believe that if you don’t something bad will happen to your family.

 PTSD